RohanVashisht1234/bend-highlight-js/README.md

 # Bend - a language grammar for [bend programming language](https://higherorderco.com/)

-bend is a high-level language for native multi-threading created by [The higher order company](https://higherorderco.com/).
+Bend is a high-level language for native multi-threading created by [The higher order company](https://higherorderco.com/).

 ## Usage